Jacques Tati: World War II and postwar employment

 In September 1939, Tati was conscripted back into his 16th Regiment of Dragoons, which was then incorporated into the 3rd Division Legere de Cavalerie (DLC).
 He saw action in the Battle of Sedan in May 1940, when the German Army marched through the Ardennes into northern France.
-The 3rd DLC retreated from Meuse to Mussidan, in the Dordogne, where the division was demobilised after the Armistice was declared on 22 June 1940.
+The 3rd DLC retreated from Meuse to Mussidan, in the Dordogne, where it was demobilised after the Armistice of 22 June 1940.

 Returning to Paris, Tati resumed his civilian profession as a cabaret performer, finding employment by Léon Volterra at Le Lido, where he performed his Sporting Impressions from 1940 to 1942.

 Considered as a possible substitute for Jean-Louis Barrault in Les Enfants du Paradis, Tati played the ghost in Sylvie and the Ghost, alongside Odette Joyeux as Sylvie, and also appeared as The Devil in the same film.
 Here, he met Fred Orain, studio director of St. Maurice and the Victorine in Nice.

 Tati as director

-In early 1946, Jacques Tati and Fred Orain founded the production company Cady-Films, which would produce Tati's first three films.
+In early 1946, Jacques Tati and Fred Orain founded the production company Cady Films, which would produce Tati's first three films.

 With the exception of his first and last films, Tati played the gauche and socially inept lead character, Monsieur Hulot.
 With his trademark raincoat, umbrella and pipe, Hulot is among the most memorable comic characters in cinema.
 Several themes recur in Tati's work, most notably in Mon Oncle, Playtime, and Trafic.
 They include Western society's obsession with material goods, particularly American-style consumerism, the pressure-cooker environment of modern society, the superficiality of relationships among France's various social classes, and the cold and often impractical nature of space-age technology and design.